Click to enlarge

 This year, arrive at Brussels Pride in style and confidence – with SNCB/NMBS!

-Join us at Brussels-Central station on 17 May, from 10 a.m. to midnight, and enjoy:
+Join us under the dome ceiling of Brussels-Central station on 16 May, from 11:00 to 22:00, and enjoy:

 a safe and inclusive space to freshen up, change outfits or touch up your makeup;